slimgroup/Software.SEG2021/CompassTimeLapseCCS.jl/README.md

 ## LICENSE

 Please refer to the MIT license in this repository.
-In addition, please also refer to the license of the BG Compass model from the BG group:
+In addition, please also refer to the license of the Compass model:

 The material provided is an synthetic and fictional dataset for testing purposes.
 Any similarity or resemblance to any location is entirely coincidental and unintentional.
 Accordingly, BG Group makes no representation or warranty, express or implied, in respect to the quality, accuracy or usefulness of such data.
 The data is supplied with the explicit understanding and agreement of recipient that any action taken or expenditure made by recipient based on its examination, evaluation, interpretation or use of the data is at its own risk and responsibility.